chiragkyal/redhat-blogs/cert-manager-multi-arch.md

 ### Provide IAM roles

 Next in the cluster installation process is providing IAM (identity and access management) roles for IBM Cloud resources, using the `ccoctl` tool.
+**NOTE: ** This step is required because at the time of writing, OpenShift on IBM Power VS mandatorily requires `Manual` credentialsMode.

 1. Create `cco-assets` directory inside `assets` directory to store `CredentialsRequest` custom resources (CRs)